 An electric wire used in conjunction with fencing can enhance effectiveness.
 Place an electric wire 4 to 5 inches off the ground and the same distance outside the fence.
 When connected to a UL-approved fence charger, the electric wire will prevent climbing and burrowing.
 In some instances, an electric wire alone, placed 4 to 5 inches above the ground, can deter groundhogs from entering gardens.
 Vegetation in the vicinity of any electric fence should be removed regularly to prevent the system from shorting out.
 For more information, see The Electric Scarecrow Conservationist article under Related Information below.

 Fumigants/Repellents.
-Ammonia-soaked rags and used cat litter are effective repellants for groundhogs.
+Ammonia-soaked rags are effective repellants for groundhogs.
 If possible, flooding groundhog dens with water is also effective, as they do not like a wet den and will move on.
 Gas cartridges, which are available at farm- and garden-supply stores, have proven to be effective.
 They produce carbon monoxide that accumulates in lethal amounts when confined within the burrow system.
 Gas cartridges are filled with combustible materials that are ignited by lighting a fuse.
 They are not bombs and will not explode if properly prepared and used.
 CAUTION: Avoid prolonged breathing of smoke.
 Do not use near buildings or combustible materials.